lewagon/dotfiles/04-Front-End/02-Bootstrap/01-Pure-Bootstrap-grid/README.md

 ## Tips & Resources

-- When designing grids, always start writing your `.col` classes for the smallest resolution `xs`.
-Asking yourself which proportion you want for this resolution (full screen (`.col-xs-12`)? half screen (`.col-xs-6`)?
+- When coding a grid, always start with the `.col` class for the smallest resolution `xs`.
+Ask yourself which proportion you want on mobile.
+Full screen (`.col-xs-12`)?
+Half screen (`.col-xs-6`)?
 25%-screen (`.col-xs-3`)?.

-Then move on to the next size (`sm`) and repeat this introspection work.
+-  Then move on to the next resolution (`sm`) and repeat this introspection work.
 And so on and so on until you get to `lg`.

-- Notice that you are not obliged to write all the `xs/sm/md/lg` classes.
-If you forgot one, the immediate preceding class applies.
-For instance a `<div class="col-xs-12 col-md-6">` will be full-screen from mobile to laptop, and then half-screen from labtop to larger screens (desktop).
+- You are not obliged to write all the `xs/sm/md/lg` classes.
+If you don't write all of them, it's always the preceding class that applies.
+For instance a `<div class="col-xs-12 col-md-6">` will be full-screen from mobile to laptop, and then half-screen from laptop to larger screens (desktop).

-- The 4th smiley grid is a bit tricky.
+- The fourth smiley grid of this challenge is a bit tricky.
 You'll have to nest rows.
 Here is how you do this:

 ```html
 <div class="container">